AdobeDocs/campaign.en/help/v8/start/tracking.md

 ## Tracking capabilities in Campaign

-Use Campaign tracking capabilities track the messages sent and check the behavior of recipients: opening, clicks on links, subscriptions/unsubscription, and more.
+Campaign tracking capabilities track the messages sent and  helps you to analyze the behavior of recipients: opening, clicks on links, subscriptions/unsubscription, and more.
+You can access dedicated logs, reports and metrics, query the database to review collected data, and more.

 :arrow_upper_right:  For more on this, refer to [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/profile-management/editing-a-profile.html?lang=en#tracking-tab)..

-The delivery dashboard is also key to monitor your deliveries and eventual issues encountered during the sending of messages.
+The delivery dashboard is a key tool to monitor your deliveries and potential issues during the sending of messages.

 :arrow_upper_right: For more on this refer to [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/monitoring-deliveries/delivery-dashboard.html?lang=en#sending-messages).

-Thanks to its tracking functionalities, Adobe Campaign enables you to tra track the messages sent and check the behavior of recipients: opening, clicks on links, unsubscription, etc.
+Key tracking capabilities available in Campaign are listed below.

 ### Message tracking {#message-tracking}